 The Mobility Partnership between the EU and Georgia was signed in November 2009 and launched in February 2010.
 The EU and Armenia signed a Mobility Partnership [121 KB] in 2011.
 The Mobility Partnership between the EU and Azerbaijan was signed in December 2013.

 The EU-Georgia visa facilitation agreement and readmission agreement entered into force in March 2011.
-Regarding Armenia, the visa facilitation Agreement was signed in December 2012 and the readmission agreement in April 2013.
-The EU and Azerbaijan signed the visa facilitation agreement in November 2013 and signed the readmission agreement in February 2014.
+Regarding Armenia, both the visa facilitation Agreement and the readmission agreement entered into force in January 2014.
+The EU-Azerbaijan visa facilitation agreement and readmission agreement have been in force since September 2014.

 Formal dialogue takes place through annual Cooperation Councils and Cooperation Committees.
 A Subcommittee on Justice, Freedom and Security has also been established with Georgia (2008), Armenia and Azerbaijan (2010), which is the forum for discussions on Home Affairs.